ConesaLab/MORE/README.md

 In that directory you will also find a zipped folder containing the required files to run the package as a Shiny application.

+You can see a MORE Shiny application example in the user guide and also in the following video: https://youtu.be/SSIaeFRNsXg